mackhood/spring-gcp-api-rest/README.md

-# This project is running in this domain so you can try the following path in this domain feel free to test.
+# This project is running in this domain so you can try the api,feel free to test.

  https://my-project-61756.uc.r.appspot.com/